 If a child is found to be dependent, the parent(s) will be given an opportunity to participate in services so that reunification can occur.

 A program has been established to help children become more familiar with the Juvenile Court System.
-This program is called Court Orientation for Dependent Youth.
+This program is called Court Orientation for Dependent Youth or CODY and aims to empower youth ages 12-17 involved in a Dependency to advocate for themselves and provides them with information regarding this court process from the parties involved in their case.

 This page was last updated on: